Jutta’s Raisin Cookies recipe written years ago on an index card.

 The other day, I ran across Jutta’s Raisin Cookies recipe on an index card she had given to my other grandmother years ago and realized how this old-fashioned style of simple baking fills a real homey void in today’s upscale cookie jar.
 For one, you know it’s a good recipe because my other grandmother asked for it.
 A shared recipe is a taste-tested, trusted recipe.
 Doesn’t mean it’s fancy.
 These cookies have no pedigree whatsoever, you can use shortening instead of butter, generic raisins are fine, and so are those old nuts you have in the freezer.
 We always had lots of pecans in the freezer from the trees in both my grandmothers’ yards.
 I still seem to hoard them.

 As a charter member of the Nashville Self-Rising Society, of course, I use half self-rising and half all-purpose flour instead of adding the leavening.
+The baking soda makes the cookies crispier, leave it out and you’ll have soft pillow cookies.
 I don’t sift and I usually use butter because it’s handy, not for the taste.
 You’ll have a good six dozen, so share and put some up in the freezer for when you need a little something sweet.